bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-setup-team.md

 - At the bottom left corner of the default page, you can find the initial icon for your account and the email address associated with it.

-  - **Note** that Sysdig identifies users by the email, so it's important to use the correct email address for yourself as well as your team members.
+  - **Note:** Sysdig identifies users by the email, so it's important to use the correct email address for yourself as well as your team members.

 ## Create Sysdig Team Access<a name="create-access"></a>